Exact Bayesian Inference for Loopy Probabilistic Programs using Generating Functions

-loop-free program generating a distribution with infinite support.
-It pertains to a telephone operator who lacks knowledge about whether it is a weekday or weekend today.
-The operator's initial assumption is that there is a $\sfrac 5 7$ probability of it being a weekday ($\progvar{w}=0$) and a $\sfrac 2 7$ probability of it being a weekend ($\progvar{w}=1$).
+being a weekday ($\progvar{w}=0$) and a $\sfrac 2 7$ probability of it being a weekend ($\progvar{w}=1$).
 Typically, on weekdays, there are an average of 6 incoming calls per hour, while on weekends, this rate decreases to 2 calls.
 Both rates are governed by a Poisson distribution.
 The operator has observed 5 calls in the past hour, and the objective is to determine the updated distribution of the initial belief based on this posterior observation.
-We employ the forward annotation style as per~\cite{kaminski2019advanced,LOPSTR} and start the computation with prior distribution (eFPS) $1$, which initializes every program } variable to 0 with probability 1.
-By computing the transformations forward in sequence for each program instruction (see Prog.~\ref{prog:telephone-PGF}), we obtain the \emph{unconditioned} semantics:
+We start the computation with prior distribution (ePGF) $1$, which initializes every program variable to 0 with probability 1.
+For the assignments to $c$ we use the closed-form PGF for a Poisson distribution with parameter $\lambda$, which is given by $\sum_{k \in \N_0}{\frac{\lambda^{k} e^{-\lambda}}{k!} C^k} = e^{-\lambda} \sum_{k \in \N_0}{\frac{(\lambda C)^{k}}{k!}} = e^{-\lambda} e^{\lambda C} = e^{-\lambda (1-C)}.$ By computing the transformations forward in sequence for each program instruction (see Prog.~\ref{prog:telephone-PGF}), we obtain the \emph{non-normalized} semantics: